DJMB92/travelhero_pbi_python_project/README.md

 ## The Idea behind everything.

-Exploring the many travel APIs out there, I wanted to create a beautiful no-hassle application that could give me any destination in the blink of an eye, with all the nearby ammenities & entertaiment along with the prices, weather for the days that I would be staying there.
+While exploring the many travel APIs out there, the problem came from wanting to create a beautiful no-hassle application that could give me any destination in the blink of an eye, with all the nearby amenities & entertainment along with the prices, weather for the day that the user would be staying there.

 <p align="center">
   <a>